South African Film and Television Awards: Phase one

 The judges are split into "panels", each panel is made up of specialists in the given category.
 For example, the judges who are television directors will only judge for the television directing categories (regardless of genre).
 The panels must elect a Panel Chairperson and Deputy Chairperson, who participate in both phases of judging.
 A score card is created by the newly appointed jury chairperson(s), based on specific criteria in a given category.
-This criteria typically ranges between three or four questions, with each question receiving a rating out of five.
+These criteria typically ranges between three or four questions, with each question receiving a rating out of five.
 This is an example of what a score card for the television directing might look like:

 Once all the score cards have been counted, the top seven finalist in each category move onto phase two.

 Phase two

 The final phase takes place between November and January with a new set of judges.
 These judges have no prior knowledge of the first phase and are, again, split into speciality panels.
 Each panel is encouraged to have at least one meeting, via Skype or in-person, to discuss the finalists in their category.
 An auditor is present during meetings to assess that discussions are "free and fair", and are not dominated by one point-of-view.
 After these discussions, the judges submit their score cards to the SAFTA committee.
 The three productions that receive the highest scores make the nominee list, that is typically announced in early-February.
 The auditors, assigned by the SAFTA committee, tally the final scores submitted and are the only ones who know the winners before the awards evening.